 2) Extreme hardship shall be determined on an individual basis by the Board and be defined as an inability to devote sufficient hours to fulfilling the CE requirements during the applicable prerenewal period because of:

 A) Full-time service in the Armed Forces of the United States during a substantial part of the prerenewal period;

-B) An incapacitating illness documented by a statement from a currently licensed health care provider;
+B) An incapacitating illness documented by a currently licensed health care provider;

 C) A physical inability to access the sites of approved programs documented by a currently licensed health care provider; or

 3) When the licensee is requesting a waiver due to physical or mental illness or incapacity, the licensee shall provide a current fitness to practice statement from a currently licensed health care provider familiar with the licensee's medical history.

 4) Any renewal applicant who, prior to the expiration date of the license, submits a request for a waiver, in whole or in part, pursuant to the provisions of this Section shall be deemed to be in good standing until the final decision on the application is made by the Division.

 (Source: Amended at 43 Ill.
 Reg.
 6924, effective June 14, 2019)